Logo light mode the Fabryk

 Navigating your way to Kyushu is straightforward with several transportation options available.
 The region is serviced by multiple airports, including Fukuoka Airport, Kagoshima Airport, and Nagasaki Airport, offering domestic and some international flights.
 Additionally, you can reach Kyushu by train via the extensive JR Kyushu railway network, which connects major cities like Fukuoka, Kumamoto, and Kagoshima.
 For those exploring from within Japan, the Shinkansen bullet train offers a swift one-hour journey from Hiroshima to Fukuoka.

-Our journey began with a flight from Vietnam 🇻🇳, a convenient option for international travelers, while excellent flight and boat connections from South Korea 🇰🇷 offer additional travel choices.
+Our journey began with a flight from Vietnam 🇻🇳, a convenient option for international travelers, while excellent flight and ferry connections from and to Busan, South Korea 🇰🇷 offer additional travel choices.
 Alternatively, buses and ferries provide convenient travel options, especially for accessing remote areas or connecting with neighboring islands.
-While buses are extremly reliable, we recommend them primarily for short trips to maximize your holiday time efficiently.
+While buses are extremely reliable, we recommend them primarily for short trips to maximize your holiday time efficiently.

 Our Kyushu Itinerary